 - UX: What do users want to do?

 That distinction is critical, yet not exclusive.
 You need to consider both when designing a website or creating a landing page.
 You need to figure out how to get a user to do what you want them to do by understanding what they want to do.
-With a landing page we say "we know what you need and this is the only thing you need."
-That's why it's critical that you do not treat your visitors like nails.
+With a landing page, we say “we know what you need and this is the only thing you need.”
+That’s why it’s critical that you do not treat your visitors like nails.
 Some visitors need a Philips head screwdriver, some flat head, and some hexagonal screwdriver.

 Not Everyone Is Ready to Convert

-This falls back on previous point.
+This falls back on the previous point.
 People do things for their reasons, not your reasons.
 Not everyone is ready to convert, and if they are ready to convert, what type of conversion are they ready for?